mosharaf/eecs598/README.md

 Since datacenters and cloud computing form the backbone of modern computing, we will start with an overview of the two.
 We will then take a deep dive into systems for the Generative AI landscape, focusing on different types of problems.
 Our topics will include: basics on generative models from a systems perspective; systems for GenAI lifecycle including pre-training, fine-tuning/alignment, grounding, and inference serving systems; etc.
-We will cover GenAI topics from top co nferences that take a systems view to the relevant challenges.
+We will cover GenAI topics from top conferences that take a systems view to the relevant challenges.

 Note that this course is **NOT focused on AI methods**.
 Instead, we will *focus on how one can build software systems* so that existing AI methods can be used in practice and new AI methods can emerge.